 A football stadium complete with the yard lines, touchdown zones, fans, and footballs all in a delicious royal iced sugar cookie form.
-The perfect dessert for the 2014 Superbowl!
+The perfect dessert for game days!

 I know, I know.
 The Superbowl is still a couple of weeks away.
 But before you know it, it will be here!

-Okay.
-So a little bit about this stadium.
-It comes together super easily.
-Just placing cookies by each other is basically all it takes.
+A little bit about this stadium: it comes together super easily simply by placing cookies next to each other.
 Butttt the cookies do take a little TLC.
 In my opinion, if you have all the materials, royal icing cookies aren’t hard, they are just a bit time consuming.
 The good news is, these royal iced cookies aren’t super detailed or ornate.
 Just simple lines and a few letters here and there.

 This sugar cookie dough is my all time favorite.
 It’s incredibly simple, few ingredients, and best of all it doesn’t require chilling (!!!).
 The amount of dough produced by this recipe should be enough to finish your field and football cookies if you don’t roll the cookies too thick.